shraddha-an/emg-physical-activity/README.md

 Therefore, I generate a random link to a dataset available on the UCI ML Repository and build a machine learning model to analyze the data.

-You can my Random Dataset Link Generator here: https://github.com/shraddha-an/Dataset-Randomizer or by browsing through my GitHub profile for the Dataset-Randomizer repository.
+You can view my Random Dataset Link Generator here: https://github.com/shraddha-an/Dataset-Randomizer or by browsing through my
+GitHub profile for the Dataset-Randomizer repository.